Denys Wilkinson: Life

-Denys Wilkinson's work in nuclear physics included investigation of the properties of nuclei with low numbers of nucleons.
+Wilkinson's work in nuclear physics included investigation of the properties of nuclei with low numbers of nucleons.
 He was amongst the first to experimentally test rules relating to isospin.
 He also applied concepts from physics to the study of bird navigation.

 He is also notable for the invention of the Wilkinson analog-to-digital converter, to support his experimental work.

 He died on 22 April 2016 at the age of 93.

 His papers are held at the Churchill Archives Centre in Cambridge.
 He was an Honorary Fellow of Jesus College, Cambridge from 1961, and an Honorary Student of Christ Church, Oxford from 1979.
 He won the Hughes Medal of the Royal Society in 1965 and the Royal Medal in 1980.
 In 1980 he received an honorary doctorate from the Faculty of Mathematics and Science at Uppsala University, Sweden.